hortonworks/cloudbreak/README.md

 ```

-For some reason if you encounter a similar problem with Periscope or Datalake, then run the following commands and you can restart the Cloudbreak Deployer:
+For some reason if you encounter a similar problem with Periscope, Datalake or Environment, then run the following commands and you can restart the Cloudbreak Deployer:
 ```
 cbd migrate periscopedb up
 cbd migrate periscopedb pending

 cbd migrate datalakedb up
 cbd migrate datalakedb pending

+cbd migrate environmentdb up
+cbd migrate environmentdb pending
 ```
 You can track the Periscope's logs to check the results by executing the following command:
 ```